Union at Kenya's port of Mombasa calls off strike

 Labour unrest has increased in east Africa's biggest economy this year following steep price increases and ahead of presidential and parliamentary elections next March.
 Teachers, university lecturers and doctors have also staged strikes to demand better pay and working conditions.

-"I have been waiting here for over 10 hours, yet no ferry has operated.
+"I have been waiting here for over ten hours yet no ferry has operated.
 My vegetables are now shrunk and they will go bad.
 This is a big loss," said Mwanaisha Ali, 36, a trader.

 Tourists at the coastal strip popular with Kenyan and foreign holidaymakers, who were hoping to get to the main airport from beach luxury resorts, were left stranded.